 Responsibility for collection development

-The responsibility for the selection and maintenance of the Library’s collections and information resources at Metropolitan State University ultimately rests with the Library and Information Services faculty, staff, and dean; therefore, the Library exercises day-to-day control of its materials budget.
+The responsibility for the selection and maintenance of the Library’s collections and information resources at Metro State University ultimately rests with the Library and Information Services faculty, staff, and dean; therefore, the Library exercises day-to-day control of its materials budget.

 The Library also relies upon faculty outside of the Library for purchase recommendations.
 It is expected that faculty in all departments will monitor their professional literature, select appropriate materials for Library acquisitions, and inform librarians of material most useful for course requirements and for student research needs.
 As faculty develop new programs and courses, they are strongly encouraged to consult with their liaison and to consider student access to research materials at a level appropriate for the program or course outcomes.
-Student, staff, and community member requests for the acquisition of materials are also welcomed and encouraged, and are reviewed by the same standards as are requests from all other sources.
+Student, staff, alumni, and community member requests for the acquisition of materials are also welcomed and encouraged, and are reviewed by the same standards as are requests from all other sources.

 Additionally, the Library’s selection of materials is informed by interlibrary loan request data and patron demand.
 The Library purchases some of its titles using a patron-driven acquisitions process.